-A different variety of staff training, be they active or static, held locally or abroad, are suitable for all levels of
+A different variety of staff training, be they active or static, held locally or abroad, are suitable for all levels of staff to join

 The Group attaches great importance to recognition of outstanding staff performance.
 We pay tribute to distinguished individuals and teams in our annual award presentation.